The History of Nothing But Interconnections

 So there you have it, the evolution and thought process behind one of my projects.
 I like a lot of the ideas behind it, but there are also things I am afraid to communicate in it due to past experiences.
 I'm not sure how alive the project is, but I've avoided talking about some elements here either due to not being able to find my notes, or because they're spoilers and just maybe this thing could live on.

 I find it interesting how this project has influenced others.
 Twice I began coding an engine-of-sorts in modern RPG Makers using concepts and themes in this project as a base, only for things then to branch off into other ideas.
 Gameplay elements or UI designs have also been adopted out of it out of assumption that this game would not live on outside my computer's WIPs.

 I don't know where it's going to head next, I'm not even sure why I wrote this huge thing.
-I like this idea, but it could be a while before it can be played.
+I like this idea, but who knows when it'll be able to be played.